yehiarasheed/processing4/README.md

 This repository contains the source code for the [Processing](https://processing.org/) project for people who want to help improve the code.

-## Announcing Processing 4.3.1 (release candidate)
+## Announcing Processing 4.3.1

-We’re excited to announce the release candidate for Processing 4.3.1!
+We’re excited to announce the release of Processing 4.3.1!
 This update brings tooling improvements and a friendlier experience for contributors.
 To learn more, read the [Processing 4.3.1 announcement](https://github.com/processing/processing4-carbon-aug-19/wiki/Announcing-Processing-4.3.1-(release-candidate)).

 ## Using Processing